This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What is cold saponification?

 The cold saponification method also involves mixing fats and soda, but in this case, without applying heat.
-Unlike the hot process, in cold saponification excess oil is added to the mixture to ensure that all the soda reacts, thus achieving complete saponification .
+Unlike the hot process, in cold saponification an excess of oil is added to the mixture to ensure that all the soda reacts, thus achieving complete saponification .

 What are the advantages of cold saponified soap?